Skip to main content

 Bluetooth BLE

 BLE beacons broadcast their identity every few seconds.
 Fixed readers triangulate position within a building to 2 to 5 m accuracy.
 Low power consumption.
-Long-lasting batteries, no RFID infrastructure required.
+Long-lasting batteries without RFID infrastructure.

 LoRa / LoRaWAN